Fluid vs. Magnetic Bike Trainers: Which Ones Are Better?

 How Do Magnetic Bike Trainers Work?

-Bike trainers with the magnetic resistance unit also have a flywheel, but instead of a fluid, they use a magnet.
-Usually, you can change the position of the magnet to adjust the resistance.
-The closer the magnet is to the flywheel, the higher the resistance and vice versa.
+Bike trainers with magnetic resistance also have a flywheel; instead of fluid, they use a magnet Usually, you can adjust the magnet’s position to change the resistance.
+The closer the magnet is to the flywheel, the greater the resistance; conversely, the farther the magnet is from the flywheel, the lower the resistance.

 Elite Novo Force magnetic bike trainer and its resistance unit parts